 - 2001-2004: Educational Technology Specialist, Thomas Edison State College, US

-- Multitasking with mobile phone and computer
+- Multitasking with digital devices

 - Informal learning

 - Online community and social networking

 Promoting self-regulation and personalized online learning through supporting teachers, students, and parents (2021-2023).
 Quality Education Fund: $1,903,400 (as PI)